Get Started Using Linux

 The following tutorial covers the process of installing the Proprietary NVIDIA video card drivers from the Nvidia Website into your Debian Lenny Linux system.
 We have known a lot of people who have had some issues trying to get the NVIDIA drivers to install and work with Lenny, so we decided to write this tutorial to offer up some tips and help.

-How to Setup a Local Debian Mirror
+Create a Local Debian Mirror or Ubuntu Repository

 Upgrading NVIDIA Drivers in Debian Lenny